 I have to admit my husband looked less than convinced when I excitedly tried to explain, this, my latest crafty light-bulb moment.
 “Why on earth would you want to put stains on something” he said, “surely people mostly try and remove them?”.

 Fortunately my kids were far more impressed by my creativity, and we spent a fun afternoon testing out my theory.
 Turns out you can make household stains into dye!

 How to Make Household Stains into Dye

 We used natural cotton bags, and prepared them by simmering them in a fixative (1 part vinegar to 4 parts water) for about an hour.
-We decided to try tomato ketchup and Mustard for our dyeing experiment.
+Having scoured the cupboard, we decided to try tomato ketchup and Mustard for our household stain dyeing experiment.

-We sketched our designs on the bags lightly in pencil, so we had a guide to follow, and then painted on our stains.
+We sketched our designs on the bags lightly in pencil, so we had a guide to follow.

 The kids had such fun trying out our household stain dyes, and it’s a great craft to have a play with without spending lots of money.
-For some more free and recycled craft ideas why not check out our Marbling bottles with nail polish and Embossing with Glycerine and Eye shadow tutorials.
+For more fun dyeing ideas check out our DIY Fabric Paint Recipe and Making Dye from Lichen tutorials.